-Session one: Head to The London Eye and South Bank area, where we will cover the basics of ISO, aperture, shutter speed, shooting modes and focusing.
-Once you are comfortable with this, we will start to experiment with slow shutter speeds while photographing interesting subjects such as the Thames, markets, buskers and South Bank’s iconic skate park.
+Part one: Head to The London Eye and South Bank area, where we will cover the basics of ISO, aperture, shutter speed, shooting modes and focusing.
+Once you are comfortable with this, we will start to experiment with slow shutter speeds while photographing interesting subjects along South Bank such as Leake Street Graffiti Tunnels, the Thames, markets, buskers and South Bank’s iconic skate park.

-Session two: After some food at South Bank Centre food market (also a great opportunity to grab some photos!), we will discuss photographic story-telling and compositional ideas.
+Part two: After a quick break to fuel up, we will discuss photographic story-telling, tricks to create eye-catching compositions and how to make the best of whatever lighting situation you face yourself in.
 The day unfortunately has to come to an end, with a sunset and blue hour/night shoot over-looking the Thames at somewhere such as Millennium Bridge, ensuring you return home with a variety of images to be proud of.

 MEET YOUR PHOTOGRAPHY GUIDE MATTHEW